Is Your Business Continuity Program Ready for the Next Disruption?

 The process we’ve developed can be used to evaluate continuity programs in businesses of any size — from small consulting firms to multi-billion-dollar utility companies.

-A full review takes between five and ten weeks, but in every case, the process begins by defining what — exactly — your organization needs from its continuity program.
+A full review takes between four and eight weeks, but in every case, the process begins by defining what — exactly — your organization needs from its continuity program.

 Here’s the process we follow: